baderouaich/tgbotxx/examples/buttons/README.md

 ## buttons
-This example shows how to program a basic Telegram Bot which you can use inline keyboard buttons to interact with users.
+This example shows how to program a basic Telegram Bot which that uses inline keyboard buttons to interact with users.

 ### Run
 ```bash